Release Date: June 20, 2018

 Track Twelve: Let It Go

 Let It Go is a interesting track, I believe it’s one of Fairies weaker song but it has potential though.
 I find that the track would be best for a concert setting as fans would be more hyped listening to it live.
 The lyrics are mainly about not letting fear/hesitation get in the way of what you want to do and to just let it go.
 Oddly enough, this track does sound like something I could see FlowBack doing.
 Honestly, the only great part of this song is probably the pre-chorus as it has a great buildup vibe to it.
 I don’t see myself replaying this song as much as the other tracks.

 This song to me was a big surprise, the music video was released right after Bangin’, ALIVE really showcased everyone’s vocals.
 The music video is quite simple with light pastel hues, the members chose their own outfits that reflected their personalities.
 What made fans happy with this track is that Rikako and Mahiro finally have solo lines, usually they sing the back vocals.
 The message in the lyrics is interesting because they talk about two different things, longing for someone and then being hopeful for the future.
 The lyrics are beautiful and vivid nonetheless, with lines like “Wishes blinking beyond the darkness like the stars over time.”

-The single is available worldwide on streaming services such as Spotify and Apple Music as well as for purchase on iTunes/Google Play.
+The album is available worldwide on streaming services such as Spotify and Apple Music as well as for purchase on iTunes/Google Play.
 Let me know what you think of Fairies’s latest album down in the comment section below.